videogame-archive/romhack-archive/docs/contributor-guide.md

 ```
 Legend of Zelda - Link's Awakening Redux (Usa, Europe) [Definitive Edition by ShadowOne333 (v1.3.5) (Opt No-THIEF, Beep)].gbc
 ```

+### Romhack Rom filename, guidelines for 'name'

+To determine the name used for the first part of the hack ROM filename, follow these steps:

+1. Determine the hack name for each patch.
+2. Start with the game title from the original file, excluding any tags such as region or language. *Example: "Legend of Zelda, The - A Link to the Past"*
+3. For each patch, in order, follow the list below until a rule applies:
+- If the hack is a Translation (T-*) or a title screen addendum for a translation:
+  - If the in-game title was changed, replace the original title with this title. *Example: "Super Robot Wars 3"*
+  - Otherwise, make no changes
+- If the hack is a Fix and is an addendum to another patch (cannot be applied separately), make no changes.
+- If the hack is a Game, or if the hack name is intended as a title (rather than a description of the changes), replace the original title with the hack name. *Examples: "Super Mario Land DX", "Dr. Luigi"*
+- Otherwise, append " + " and the hack name. *Example: Castlevania - The Holy Relics + Improved Controls + Vertical Knockback*

 ## Romhack Source Code